1920 Summer Olympics: Organization

 The 1920 Summer Games organizers had very little time to prepare.
 The time between the IOC's decision of choosing Antwerp as the host city and the opening ceremony was 1 year, 4 months, and 9 days, making this the shortest time for a host city to plan and organize an Olympic edition.

 An executive committee was established on 17 April 1919, with Henri de Baillet-Latour as chairman and Alfred Verdyck, the secretary of the Belgian Union of Football Clubs, as general secretary.
-Seven commissions were created, to deal with finances, accommodation, press relations, propaganda, schedules, transport, and festivities.
+Seven commissions were created to deal with finances, accommodation, press relations, propaganda, schedules, transport, and festivities.
 Finances and scheduling proved to be the two hardest parts to tackle: the program of events was not published until February 1920, six months before the official start of the Games.

 Between 23 and 30 April 1920, an ice hockey tournament marked the early start of the Games.
 Held in the "Palais de Glace" or Ice Palace in Antwerp, it was the first time that ice hockey was an Olympic sport.

 The first stone of the new Olympisch Stadion was laid on 4 July 1919 by Jan De Vos, mayor of Antwerp, and inaugurated less than a year later on 23 May 1920 with a gymnastics demonstration.

-When the Olympic Games began, the stadium was still unfinished with some events being built over fortifications and others using existing locations.
-The athletes quarters were crowded and athletes slept on folding cots.
+When the Olympic Games began, the stadium was still unfinished, with some events being built over fortifications and others using existing locations.
+The athletes' quarters were crowded, and athletes slept on folding cots.

-The nautical stadium or Stade Nautique d'Antwerp was built at the end of the Jan Van Rijswijcklaan, using the city ramparts there as a spectator's stand.
+The nautical stadium, or Stade Nautique d'Antwerp, was built at the end of the Jan Van Rijswijcklaan, using the city ramparts there as a spectator's stand.
 Other events, like shooting, boxing, and equestrian sports, were held at pre-existing locations in and around Antwerp and as far away as Ostend.

-The number of spectators was low throughout Antwerp's Summer Olympics, since not many people could afford tickets.
+The number of spectators was low throughout Antwerp's Summer Olympics because few people could afford tickets.
 In the closing days of the Olympic Games, students were allowed to attend the event for free.
 After the conclusion of the Olympic Games, Belgium recorded a loss of more than 600 million francs.